LBeghini/Relations/README.md

 ## Setup

 ### File Structure

-When the program starts, it will search for a file called ```set.txt```, that have to be with the executable code, or in the folder before.
+The program will search for a file called ```set.txt```, that have to be with the executable code, or in the folder before.
 The file structure should be one of these that follows:

 ```
 project